cloudera-cemea/CML_vHoL/README.md

 ![lin4](images/lin4.png)

 In the output, you will see all models that your colleagues deployed in this workshop.
 Notice that each model is assigned a unique ID at the end.
-That ID corresponds to the Model Build from CML.
+That ID corresponds to the Model Build from Cloudera AI.
 Identify your model using the Build Id noted down when you deployed your model. select the model you created.
 Open your model by clicking its Model Name - Build Id.

 ![lin5](images/lin5.png)

 Familiarize yourself with the Model properties tab.
 Notice that each model logged is associated with rich metadata.
-You can customize Atlas Model metadata by editing the lineage.yml file in the CML Project Home folder
+You can customize Atlas Model metadata by editing the lineage.yml file in the Cloudera AI Project Home folder

 ![lin6](images/lin6.png)